Quick Answer

 If you run cross-border payouts, use one currency unless there is a clear business reason not to.
 If you support multiple currencies, define conversion timing, rate source, and who bears conversion costs.

 Write this section like a policy, not a promise.
 Define Eligible Balance as commissions on qualified sales that clear your hold logic, minus listed deductions.
-Insert verified values directly in the agreement:
+Track these unresolved fields before the agreement is final:

 For clawbacks, list trigger events instead of relying on broad discretion.
 At minimum, include refunded sales and any other non-payable transaction classes you choose to enforce.